PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 actual high-count pass IDs, select the next migration or grouping target rather than guessing from source order.

+A real sequential Tier 0 sample was run with only `Acos_11.onnx` in an isolated root (`--root_only --tflite_only`, timeout 120 seconds).
+It passed in 2.26 seconds.
+The first metrics aggregation exposed that multi-spec group preflight work was duplicated once per event.
+Metrics schema version 2 fixes this by assigning `group_sequence`, deduplicating preflight/state construction per runner group, and retaining snapshot/fingerprint accounting per pass event.

+The corrected rerun passed and recorded:

+- 37 pass events across 28 runner groups;
+- 37 skips, zero changed events;
+- 112 actual preflight operator visits;
+- zero ModelIRPassState builds, snapshots, or fingerprints.

+The latest schema-v2 core/bulk suite completed with `50 passed`; the latest full sequential direct suite completed with
+`1076 passed, 5 deselected, 2 warnings in 135.57s`.
+Both sample roots and output
+trees were deleted after inspection, so no generated models or artifacts remain.

+The highest repeated IDs in this sample were Squeeze/Reshape identity (eight invocations) and mixed-attention layout (six), all skipped.
+The next cohesive migration should therefore pair the legacy Squeeze/Unary/Reshape passthrough that immediately precedes Squeeze/Reshape identity cleanup at its repeated sites.
+Move it into the graph-cleanup family, make it differential-index and LayoutState aware, then run both specs in their existing order through one group.
+Do not merge calls separated by other rewrites.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work